netdata/netdata/docs/netdata-cloud/view-plan-and-billing.md

 #### Running Nodes and Billing

-Billing is based on the number of active nodes.
-We do not charge for offline or stale nodes.
-We calculate daily and running P90 figures to ensure fair billing by smoothing out sporadic spikes in node activity.
+Billing is based solely on active nodes, excluding offline or stale instances.
+Daily and P90 metrics ensure fair pricing by mitigating transient increases in node activity.

 #### Committed Nodes

-Yearly plans require specifying a number of committed nodes, which receive a discounted rate.
-Usage above these committed nodes incurs charges at the standard rate.
+Yearly plans offer a discounted rate for a pre-defined number of committed nodes.
+Any usage exceeding this commitment will be billed at the standard rate.

 #### Plan Changes and Credit Balance